This post may contain affiliate links which won’t change your price but will share some commission.

 If you don’t want to abstain completely from alcohol, allow yourself to have a sip or a very small glass of red wine with lunch or dinner.
 See this article with tips to cut back on alcohol if you are having trouble giving it up.

 A glass of sparkling water with lemon or lime is a great alternative to an alcoholic beverage.

 9. Drink enough water for you

 Hydration is important when traveling in general.
 Getting enough water will ensure that you don’t get dehydrated and that your detox systems are working well.
 There isn’t a set amount of water that you need to drink, but just make sure you aren’t getting thirsty is a good rule of thumb.

 Making healthier choices doesn’t have to take away from the joys of traveling, especially if you’re easy on yourself and just do your best.
 Perfection is not the goal, but finding that balance between reasonable and indulgent is the challenge.

 Find a way to splurge a little bit every day or at every meal.
 Most of all, enjoy the experience and the new adventures you are having.
 Remind yourself that you will get back to your routine in just a short amount of time, and that you are doing your best to stay healthy.

 Have you cruised before?
 Do you have any tips I missed?
 Let me know in the comments!

-And, be sure to pin this image about eating healthy on a cruise ship:
+And, be sure to pin this image to save this article for later: